Breaking the $O(\sqrt n)$-Bit Barrier: Byzantine Agreement with Polylog Bits Per Party: Connection with Succinct Arguments

 Intuitively, given a satisfying assignment for the 3-SAT instance, the corresponding witness for the $\ZZ_M$-Subset-sum instance includes the following: For each $i\in[N]$, it includes $v_i$ if $x_i=1$, and $v_i'$ if $x_i=0$.
 For each $j\in[m]$, it includes any one of $c^1_j$ or $c_j^2$ if there are two literals with value 1 in the \jth clause, and both $c^1_j$ or $c_j^2$ if there is only one literal with a value of 1 in the \jth clause.

 \begin{proof}[Proof sketch of \cref{thm:sym-poly-nphard}] We extend this reduction to show that $R$-Subset-$\phi_\ell$ for $\ell>1$ is also NP-complete, where $R$ is a ring of appropriate size with Hadamard product.
 Each of the $a_i$ (for $i\in[n]$) elements and the target value $t$ in an instance of $R$-Subset-$\phi_{\ell}$ is an element in $R$ and thereby a vector of elements in $\field$.
 Unlike simple addition, since $\phi_{\ell}$ is a sum of products, if (any) \kth entry in the target value is a non-zero element in $\field$, the solution to a $\yes$ instance of $R$-Subset-$\phi_{\ell}$ must consist of at least $\ell$ elements with non-zero \kth entries.
 Therefore, depending on $\ell$, we need to define additional elements in the reduction.
 We give an overview of our reduction from any 3-SAT instance to $R$-Subset-$\phi_\ell$ for $\ell\geq 3$; the special case of $\ell=2$ requires a slight modification that is addressed in \cref{sec:sym-poly}.
 In a similar way to Subset-Sum, this reduction can also be adjusted to show that there exists $s\in\Theta(n)$, for which $(s,R)$-Subset-$\phi_\ell$ problem is also NP-complete, which is sketched in \cref{sec:sym-poly}.
+Given a 3-SAT instance with $N$ variables $\sset{x_i}_{i\in[N]}$ and $m$ clauses $\sset{C_j}_{j\in[m]}$, define a $R$-Subset-$\phi_{\ell}$ instance with $\ell+2N+(\ell-1) m$ elements, where $R=\field^{1+N+m}$.
+As shown in \cref{fig:subset-f-reduction}, each of these elements is a vector of $1+N+m$ elements in the field $\field$ and are defined as follows: \begin{itemize}[leftmargin=*] \item An element $\alpha_0\in R$, whose first entry is 1.
+All the remaining entries in $\alpha_0$ correspond to 0. \item For each $k\in[\ell-1]$, define $\alpha_k\in R$, whose first $N+1$ entries correspond to 1, and the remaining entries correspond to 0. \item For each $i\in[N]$, define two elements $v_i\in R$ and $v_i'\in R$.
+The \iith{(1+i)} entry of both these numbers is set to 1.
+If $x_i\in C_j$, then the \iith{(1+N+j)} entry of $v_i$ is set to 1, else if $\neg x_i\in C_j$, then the \iith{(1+N+j)} entry of $v'_i$ is set to 1.
+All the remaining entries correspond to 0. \item For each $j\in[m]$ and $k\in[\ell-1]$, define element $c_j^k\in R$.
+The \iith{(1+N+j)} entry in $c_j^k$ corresponds to 1 and the remaining entries correspond to 0. \item The target element $t$ is also a vector of $1+N+m$ elements in $\field$, with all its entries set to 1. \end{itemize}